liferay/liferay-frontend-projects/packages/generator-liferay-theme/README.md

 Some additional steps may be required when using the generator on Windows.
 We use [node-sass](https://www.npmjs.com/package/node-sass), which requires node-gyp to run, and node-gyp requires Python to be installed.
 You can read more at the following link:<br>
 [node-gyp Installation](https://github.com/nodejs/node-gyp#installation)<br>

-There is one other possible alternative that some may find easier to setup.
-You can use the ruby based version of Sass.
-In order to use that version of Sass, you'll need to install Ruby with the [Ruby Installer](http://rubyinstaller.org/), and install the Sass and Compass gems from the command line (`gem install sass compass`), and when the generator asks you if you need Compass support, type "Y".
-This will bypass node-gyp completely, and use the Ruby versions of Sass and Compass.

 ## Generators

 Available generators: